pnp/pnpcore/docs/articles/contributor/extending the model.md

   - A collection class `BaseDataModelCollection<IModel>` and the public interface `IModelCollection`
 - The used interface needs to be implemented, which means all the properties defined in the interface will be added:
   - Properties are public
-  - Properties use the `GetValue<>` base class method for getting
+  - Properties use the `GetValue<>` base class method for getting and the `SetValue` base class method for setting of simple properties
-  - Properties use the `SetValue` base class method for setting
+  - Properties use the `GetModelValue<>` base class method for getting and the `SetModelValue` base class method for setting of Model properties
-  - Collection properties have specific get implementations, check [The PnP Core SDK model](readme.md)) for more details
+  - Properties use the `GetModelCollectionValue<>` base class method for getting of Model Collection properties
 - You've added the `Key` property and it points to the property that uniquely identifies your model instance.
 Ensure you've also updated the `KeyProperty` value to match how you've implemented the `Key` property:

 ```csharp